smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 **Existing Contoso Active Directory environment**

 Contoso has a single domain Active Directory forest which was implemented over a decade ago.
 The domain was assigned a non-routable DNS name contoso.local.
 While the Directory Services team considered renaming the domain, this has never been implemented due to potential negative implications of such change.
-Contoso also does not currently owned any publicly routable DNS domain names.
+Contoso does own a publicly routable DNS domain name contoso.com.

 Contoso has recently upgraded its Active Directory environment to Windows Server 2016 and it is in the process of migrating its desktops from Windows 7 to Windows 10.
 Majority of servers are running either Windows Server 2012 R2 or Windows Server 2016.